Welcome to ‘Hobbiton’ Movie Set

 My Hobbiton Journey

-To reach and visit this place, the only option is the “Hobbiton Movie Set” bus.
+The only option to reach and visit this place is by the “Hobbiton Movie Set” bus.
 Till the entrance, you can come on your own.
 The Hobbiton bus takes you to the ‘Shire‘ entrance, passing through beautiful rolling hills and peaceful sheep on the way.

 This huge landscape has little gardens with daisies, all sorts of colorful flowers, trees, marshmallow plants, super cute little hobbit homes, the Green Dragon Inn, sheep farms, and a totally cute little different world in it!